 at BSU.
 His love of learning, collaborating, and teaching make him a great addition to the support team.
 When he’s not learning more about the wide world of Wi-Fi, Taylor is studying or riding his bike.

-Joel, the latest addition to our Technical Support team, is an all-purpose geek!
-As our front-line guy, he answers as many support requests as possible – freeing up Trent and Taylor to focus on writing and training.
-Joel, a quick learner himself, will help you understand how things work with Wi-Spy, Chanalyzer, and Eye PA.
+An all-purpose geek who loves to teach, Joel takes care of front line support and education for all of MetaGeek’s products.
 When the weather permits, Joel would rather ride his motorcycle to work.
 He has a ton of other geeky interests, including Linux, Android, and Twitter.
-He loves spending time with his wife and daughter, and also serves on the Board of Directors at Open Lab Idaho, a local community hackerspace.
+He loves spending time with his wife and daughters, and also serves on the Board of Directors at Open Lab Idaho, a local community hackerspace.

 SALES & MARKETING